bregman-arie/devops-resources/README.md

 ### Alternative Roadmaps

+There are other DevOps roadmaps and learn plans out there.
+If you feel the one above is little bit too much, maybe you'll find these better.

 Name | Description
 :------|:------:
 [DevOps Roadmap](https://github.com/kamranahmedse/developer-roadmap) | DevOps skills roadmap.
 What to to learn at each step.